-- o Complete the available statistical data for the estimation of the total private consumption, - Study the households' expenditures and their structure in relation to income and other economic, social and demographic characteristics of the households,

-- Analyze the changes in the living conditions of the households as compared to previous surveys, - o Study the relation between households' purchases and receipts in kind, - Study low income limits in the different socio-economic categories and population groups, - Study the changes in the nutritional habits of the households in the country.
+- Complete the available statistical data for the estimation of the total private consumption, - Study the households' expenditures and their structure in relation to income and other economic, social and demographic characteristics of the households. - Analyze the changes in the living conditions of the households as compared to previous surveys, - Study the relation between households' purchases and receipts in kind, - Study low income limits in the different socio-economic categories and population groups, - Study the changes in the nutritional habits of the households in the country.

-The main user of the survey is Eurostat as well users coming from:
+The main user of the survey is Eurostat, as well users coming from:

-- Ministries and public administrations, that use the data for economic and social policy planning purposes - o Universities (teachers/graduate and post graduate students), research organizations, e.t.c. - Private firms
+- Ministries and public administrations, that use the data for economic and social policy planning purposes - Universities (teachers/graduate and post graduate students), research organizations, e.t.c. - Private firms

-The public that often gets the information via mass media in publications made by the statistical officesThe public that often gets the information via mass media in publications made by the statistical offices
+The public that often gets the information via mass media in publications made by the statistical offices.